xieyuheng/inner/note/computer-science/type-theory/do-it-yourself-type-theory.md

 The list of premises in `cons-introduction` is `{ a : A, l : list_t(A) }`.

+We can just follow the type to get the right right hand side of the equality.

 ``` js
 { w : list_t(A) --- C(w) type }
 a : A